 Plant-based eating is on the rise internationally and it appears to be far more prevalent than just a fad!
 Millennials and Gen Z’ers are at the forefront of this shift.
 In Britain, for example, 44 percent of vegans are aged 15 to 34.
 While the vegan way of life may not be the norm just yet, it continues to gain international popularity.

 As a result, it has also become a worldwide industry developing at a rapid pace.
-For example, the global plant-based meat market was estimated at $12 billion in 2019 and is forecasted to more than triple during the next five years.
-The Plant Based Food Association reported that 29% of Americans now identify as flexitarians, who aim to cut back on animal-based food products.
+For example, the global plant-based meat market is estimated to be valued at $4.3 billion in 2020 and is projected to double by 2025.
+Packaged Facts’ online consumer survey reported that 32% of Americans now identify as flexitarians, who aim to cut back on animal-based food products.
 Subsequently, the plant-based food market seems well-positioned to grow at a very healthy rate.